Scooba (brand): Scooba 230

-Scooba 385 (European version of US 380 model) doesn't include charging base, storage mat or extra Virtual Wall (only one included).

-Scooba 390 (Longer battery life, new color scheme).
+The Scooba 230’s. main downfall was that it had to be charged manually and that it did not have screws to hold it together making fixing it near impossible.

 Scooba 450

 The fourth generation Scooba 450 was introduced at the Consumer Electronics Show 2014.
 It could mop tile, wood, linoleum, and more.
 It uses a three-stage cleaning process.
 First, it sweeps and pre-soaks the floor with cleaning solution, and then it scrubs the floor and squeegees the dirty solution.

 Discontinuation

 iRobot launched the Braava line of floor mopping robots in 2013, which eventually replaced the Scooba brand by 2016.